For our readers that don’t know you, can you tell us a bit about yourself?

 When it comes to IIFYM my mind wasn’t opened up to the whole initial concept of IIFYM during contest prep until my second prep, where I worked with Layne Norton.
 I remember when he sent me my suggested food list and I saw baked chips on there and it honestly blew my mind.

-4. What other methods of dieting did you try before IIFYM?
+What are other methods of dieting you tried before IIFYM?
 What worked & what didn’t?

 My first contest prep was a complete keto diet and from about 14 weeks out until the end I felt like I was going to die.
 I never “cheated’ on the diet once but it was a terrible experience.